apragacz/django-rest-registration/docs/detailed_configuration/register.rst

         A user-model instance representing the activated account.

    `request`
-       The :class:`~django.http.HttpRequest` in which the account was activated.
+       The `Request <https://www.django-rest-framework.org/api-guide/requests/#requests>`_ in which the account was activated.

    This signal is automatically sent for you by the base :meth:`~django_rest_registration.api.views.register`, so unless